anastasia-lucas/millennialplyr/README.md

 ## What is this?

-`millennialplyr` is an alternative syntax for `dplyr` that replaces sane function names with Millennial & 00s slang.
+`millennialplyr` is an alternative syntax for `dplyr` that replaces sane function names with millennial & 00s slang.
 Inspired by [genzplyr](https://hadley.github.io/genzplyr/) and [boomerplyr](https://github.com/bradlindblad/boomerplyr)

 ## Installation